 - Contact MASH (01432) 260800 if the child is a child in need or at risk of significant harm

 There is a resolution of professional differences policy available which should be followed in the event of differing professional opinions or differences as to how best to respond to the needs of the child.

 Additional information which will help you understand how to undertake your safeguarding responsibilities is available at:

-- The NSPCC's Child Abuse and Neglect section of their website which includes pages on all types of abuse.
+- The NSPCC's 'What is Child Abuse' section of their website which includes pages on all types of abuse.

 - Working Together to Safeguard Children which outlines how professionals in each organisation working with children and young people have a statutory role in safeguarding them.

 - What to do if you are worried a child is being abused - advice for practitioners